cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Note how:
+Note:

-1. The timer is set at the end of the previous poll, just in case the indexing takes longer than the interval.
+1. The timer is set at the end of the previous poll, in case indexing takes longer than the interval.
 2. The _database_ is purely in memory as it runs and is saved on exit by catching the interruption signal.

-### Files for the execution
+### Files for execution

-Now prepare files around this `indexer` to get it to run in the terminal:
+Prepare these files around the `indexer` to run it in the terminal:

-1. Create an `index.ts` that describe how to run it:
+1. Create an `index.ts` that describes how to run the `indexer`:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/31c05e1/src/server/index.ts]
     require("./indexer").createIndexer().then(console.log).catch(console.error)
     export {}
     ```

-    The `export {}` is there to prevent Visual Studio Code from complaining.
+   The `export {}` prevents Visual Studio Code from complaining.

 2. Add a specific `tsconfig.json` file if necessary: